 Return the desired scaling factor to use for the for the objective function.
 None indicates no scaling.
-This indicates potential scaling for the model, but the evaluation methods should return unscaled values
+This indicates potential scaling for the model, but the evaluation methods should return unscaled values get\pyomo\constraints()

 Get a copy of the values of the primal variables as provided in set\primals.
-These are the values that will be used in calls to the evaluation methods
+These are the values that will be used in calls to the evaluation methods get\pyomo\objective()

 Return the desired scaling factors to use for the for the primals.
 None indicates no scaling.
-This indicates potential scaling for the model, but the evaluation methods should return unscaled values
+This indicates potential scaling for the model, but the evaluation methods should return unscaled values get\pyomo\variables()

-'''

-get_pyomo_constraints()

 Return an ordered list of the Pyomo ConData objects in the order corresponding to the primals

-get_pyomo_objective()

 Return an instance of the active objective function on the Pyomo model. (there can be only one)

-get_pyomo_variables()

-Return an ordered list of the Pyomo VarData objects in the order corresponding to the primals
+Return an ordered list of the Pyomo VarData objects in the order corresponding to the primals init\duals\eq()

-init_duals()

-Returns vector with initial values for the dual variables of the constraints
+Returns vector with initial values for the dual variables of the constraints load\state\into\pyomo(bound\multipliers=None)

-init_duals_eq()

-init_primals()

-Returns vector with initial values for the primal variables

-load_state_into_pyomo(bound_multipliers=None)

-n_constraints()

-Returns number of constraints
+'''

 n_eq_constraints()

 n_ineq_constraints()

 n_primals()

 Returns number of primal variables

 nnz_hessian_lag()

 Returns number of nonzero values in hessian of the lagrangian function

 nnz_jacobian()

 Returns number of nonzero values in jacobian of equality constraints

 nnz_jacobian_eq()

 primals_lb()

 Returns vector of lower bounds for the primal variables

 Return type

 vector-like

 primals_names()

 Override this to provide string names for the primal variables

-primals_ub()

 Returns vector of upper bounds for the primal variables

 Return type

 vector-like

 pyomo_model()

 Return optimization model

 report_solver_status(status_code, status_message)

 Report the solver status to NLP class using the values for the primals and duals defined in the set methods

-'''

-'''

 set_duals(duals)

 Set the value of the dual variables for the constraints to be used in calls to the evaluation methods (hes-

-sian lag)
+sian_lag)

 Parameters

-duals (vector_like) - Vector with the values of dual variables for the equality con-
+duals (vector_like) - Vector with the values of dual variables for the equality conset_duals_eq(duals)

-straints

-set_duals_eq(duals)

 set_obj_factor(obj_factor)

 Set the value of the objective function factor to be used in calls to the evaluation of the hessian of the

-lagrangian (evaluate_hessian_lag)
+lagrangian (evaluate hessian lag)

 Parameters

 obj_factor (float) - Value of the objective function factor used in the evaluation of

 the hessian of the lagrangian

 set_primals(primals)

 Set the value of the primal variables to be used in calls to the evaluation methods

 Parameters

 primals (vector_like) - Vector with the values of primal variables.

-variable_names()

-DEPRECATED.

-Deprecated since version 6.0.0.dev0: This method has been replaced with primals names (will be removed

-in (or after) 6.0)

-PyNumero Linear Solver Interfaces

-Linear Solver Base Classes

-class pyomo.contrib.pynumero.linalg.base.LinearSolverStatus(value)

-Bases: Enum

-An enumeration.

-error = 3

-max_iter = 5

-not\enough\memory = 1

-singular = 2

-successful = 0

-warning = 4

-class pyomo.contrib.pynumero.linalg.base.LinearSolverResults(status: Optional/LinearSolverStatus)

-= None)

-Bases: object

 '''